-(a) Meets the conditions of subsection (1)(a) through (d) of this section;
+(a) Meets the conditions of subsection (2)(a) through (d) of this section;

-(b) Leaves the seed in the grow-out site for a minimum of six months before final harvest; and
+(b) Leaves the seed in the grow-out site for a minimum of 120 days before final harvest; and

-(c) Fully describes the seed harvest and grow-out activities in a written plan of operations approved by the department for the person's shellfish operation license.
+(c) Submits a written plan of operations to the department that completely describes the seed harvest and grow-out activities for the person's shellfish operation license.

+(6) Wild seed harvested from a Conditionally Approved area in closed status or a Restricted area must follow the relay standards listed in WAC 246-282-032.

 WAC 246-282-036 Bait permit.

-(1) The department will approve and issue a bait permit to a person to harvest shellfish from a harvest site in a growing area classified by the department as "prohibited," "restricted," or "conditionally approved" in closed status if all of the following conditions are met.
+(1) The department may issue a bait permit to harvest shellfish from a harvest site in a growing area classified by the department as Prohibited, Restricted, or Conditionally Approved in closed status or from an unclassified area.

+(2) For a person to get a bait permit from the department, the following requirements must be met:

-(a) The person possesses a valid shellfish operation license.
+(a) The person has a valid shellfish operation license;

-(b) The person possesses a valid harvest site certificate for the site.
+(b) The person has a valid harvest site certificate for the site;

-(c) The harvest site is not impacted by biotoxin levels that would cause the department to close it for harvest for human consumption.
+(c) The harvest site is not impacted by biotoxin levels that would cause the department to close it for harvest for human consumption;

-(d) The person submits a completed written application and plan of operations approved by the department completely describing the procedures of the bait operation.
+(d) The person submits a complete application on a form developed by the department and a written plan of operations that completely describes the procedures of the bait operation; and

-(e) The person pays the department a bait permit application fee or renewal fee as required by this chapter.
+(e) The person pays the applicable fee required by WAC 246-282-990.

-(2) A person operating under a bait permit must:
+(3) A person operating under a bait permit must: